Skip to content

 Compatibility testing assesses how your software performs across different hardware, software, and browser environments.
 This includes cross-browser testing, ensuring your application works correctly on various web browsers, and cross-platform testing, which checks compatibility across different operating systems.
 Thorough compatibility testing expands your software's reach and ensures a consistent experience.

-Specialized Testing Approaches
+Specialized Software Testing Approaches

 Beyond the core functional and non-functional tests, some specialized approaches address specific needs and challenges in software development.
 Let's explore two key examples: regression testing and smoke testing.